isabella232/rtos-docs-pr.tr-tr/rtos-docs/netx/chapter4.md

 ## <a name="nx_ip_interface_address_set"></a>nx_ip_interface_address_set

-Arabirim IP adresi ve ağ maskesini ayarla
+Arabirim IP adresini ve ağ maskesini ayarlama

 ### <a name="prototype"></a>Prototype